Cooroy Post Office: Description

 Cooroy Post Office is at 33 Maple Street, corner of Garnet Street, Cooroy, comprising the whole of Lot 2 RP147678.

 Cooroy Post Office, dating from 1914, is located on a gently sloping, regularly-shaped corner site which is defined on the west by the town's principal commercial and retail street, Maple Street.
 The original post office building is raised above street level and the frontage addresses Maple Street, though the majority of the private letter box bays and rear access is via the Crystal Street frontage.
 The elevated corner site also allows for some views of the building "in the round".
 The street corner of the site is marked by a cast iron pillar posting box marked "JS Engineering Co., Brisbane", added at a later date.
 The site is enclosed by an early timber post and "Cyclone" wire fence and is flanked to the east by the automatic telephone exchange, constructed on the eastern half of the site around the late 1960s.
 The remaining site area is unbuilt.

 The Maple Street elevation presents a broad projecting wing on its north side, with a timber-planked spandrel approximating half-timbering.
-Below that is a non-original signage panel and paired window bay containing non-original timber-framed awning and fixed sashes screened by a timberframed sunhood.
+Below that is a non-original signage panel and paired window bay containing non-original timber-framed awning and fixed sashes screened by a timber-framed sunhood.
 The projecting bay is flanked by the original entrance verandah which screens the remaining west elevation and is accessed via the altered front steps or more recent concrete and timber disabled access ramp.
 The verandah return along the southern elevation was added in two stages, c.1960 and 1996.
 The original verandah has a simple timber-framed balustrade and carved verandah brackets; the later verandah areas have been detailed to match.
 The verandah has a galvanised steel roof, an integral bellcast form with the main roof structure.
 The walls beneath the verandah retain sections of exposed stud frame but have been altered to accommodate additional bays of non-original private letter boxes.
 The main post office entry is through a non-original glazed door from the main verandah, in place of the original paired timber doors.
 The front elevation is otherwise filled with bays of non-original private letter boxes and a central doorway in lieu of the original single bay of letter boxes, single door located further south and later public telephone booth.